eggOnion/myCalculator/README.md

 ---

 ## The Folder Structure
-The code was structured into 7 components, each having its own functionalities.
-This makes the codes cleaner and easier to manage in the future.
+The code has been structured into 7 components, each having its own functionalities.
+This makes the code cleaner and easier to manage in the future.

 ![folderStructure](https://github.com/eggOnion/myCalculator/blob/main/assestsForReadMe/cal_folderStructure.png?raw=true)